rongfengliang/castled/README.md

 ## Community Support

-- [Slack](https://castled.slack.com) - For any discussions or if any help needed in getting started with Castled or the very least to say hi to us :wave:
+- [Slack](https://castled.slack.com) - For any discussions or help needed in getting started with Castled or the very least to say hi :wave: to us.
 - [Github](https://github.com/castledio/castled) - If you need to raise any bugs or feature requets please use Github.
 We will get back to you in no time!

 ## Performance